-- 1. Calling student's home utilizing contact information in MiSiS and Blackboard Connect. - 2. - Sending an additional Student Emergency Information Form home with the student.
-Mailing the Student Emergency Information Request Letter with "Do Not Forward Address Correction 3 Requested" printed on the envelope.
+- Calling student's home utilizing contact information in MiSiS and Finalsite Connect (formerly BlackBoard Connect. - 2.
+Sending an additional Student Emergency Information Form home with the student. - 3.
+Mailing the Student Emergency Information Request Letter with "Do Not Forward Address Correction Requested" printed on the envelope.